| All arches, except tree-shaped arches, now have LED

 designs -- everything from Christmas market scenes to sledders to

-A Schwibbogen will light your home with all the warmth and joy
+tree designs.
+A Schwibbogen will light your home with all the warmth and joyof the Christmas season.

 |